Consent Decision Making

 Consent

-Giving Consent to something or consenting means the absence of Objections. it’s not to be confused with Consensus, which would mean that everyone has to agree.
+Giving Consent to something or consenting means the absence of Objections.
+It’s not to be confused with Consensus, which would mean that everyone has to agree.

 Implicit Contract of Consent: